Raymond Eddé: Career

 Convinced that the dozen years of Chehabist rule had not been in Lebanon's best interests, Eddé supported the election Suleiman Frangieh to the Presidency on 17 August 1970, against the Chehabist candidate, Elias Sarkis.
 His alliance with Frangieh did not last long, however.
 In 1974, he formed a new coalition with former Prime Ministers Saeb Salam and Rashid Karami, both Sunni Muslims.

-When the Lebanese Civil War broke out in 1975, Eddé was the only major Christian politician to be living in predominantly Sanyah quarter of Sunni Muslim West Beirut.
+When the Lebanese Civil War broke out in 1975, Eddé was the only major Christian politician to be living in the predominantly Sanyah quarter of Sunni Muslim West Beirut.
 Remaining on good terms with local Muslim politicians, his intervention on many occasions helped bring about the release of Christians who had been kidnapped by Muslim militias.
 A believer in coexistence between Christians and Muslim, Eddé opposed plans to partition Lebanon into ethnic and sectarian statelets, plans which he accused the United States Secretary of State Henry Kissinger of conspiring to foist on Lebanon, and visited France and the Vatican in an attempt to rally opposition to the purported conspiracy.

 In 1976, Eddé stood as a candidate for the Presidency; his failure to win a single vote in the National Assembly led to allegations of electoral misconduct.
 On 22 December of that year, following three attempts on his life, he left Lebanon for Paris, where he was to spend the rest of his life.
 He refused to return while Syrian and Israeli troops remained on Lebanese soil, in what he called an occupation.
 He continued to speak out on Lebanese affairs.
 His last words, when he died on 10 May 2000, were, "I'm thinking.
 I'm thinking of Lebanon."

 Eddé's nephew, Carlos Eddé, now leads the Lebanese National Bloc.